 Another great weight drill for leg strength is the always-classic lunge.
 Hold dumbbells in each hand and repeat walking-lunges, or keep one leg stationary on a weight bench and focus on one leg at a time.

 Running drills for speed and agility

 Keeping up with the physical demands of the Lacrosse season needs a high amount of endurance, not to mention speed and agility.
 Did you know that Lacrosse athletes can run up to three miles each game?
-Bet 'cha didn't know you were a runner, did ya?
-Holding a strong pace for three miles takes a bit of running prep – so get going with your running drills in the off-season.
+Holding a strong pace for three miles takes a bit of running prep – so get your team going with running drills in the off-season.